New Investigator Awards

 - Applicants are encouraged, but not required, to be ASBMT members.
 An applicant must have a sponsor who is an ASBMT member.
 This sponsor serves as a mentor for the applicant’s research and career development.

-Applicants are required to submit the New Investigator Award application, a curriculum vitae that adheres to the NIH Biographical Sketch format, a list of other support that also adheres to the NIH format, a letter of recommendation from the applicant's sponsor/mentor (two pages maximum) and a description of the proposed research (four pages maximum).
+Applicants are required to submit the New Investigator Award application, a curriculum vitae that adheres to the NIH Biographical Sketch format, a list of other support that also adheres to the NIH format, a letter of recommendation from the applicant's sponsor/mentor (two pages maximum) and a description of the proposed research (five pages maximum).

 Judging and Evaluation Criteria